t-brink/LAMMPS-tutorial/04-molecular-dynamics-tensile-test/README.txt

     replicate 3 1 1

-immediately after "read_data" (see documentation for details, but this one is quite straightforward).
+immediately after using either "read_data" or "create_atoms" (see documentation for details, but this one is quite straightforward).
+Of course, we could just change the size of the box in the "create_input.py" script or in the equivalent commands in LAMMPS.
+The replicate command is, however, a useful command to know.

 Furthermore, we want to store the atomic positions and velocities after equilibration in order to reuse them in the next step.
 This can